mysteryon88/PIC16F877A/README.md

 Made in MPLAB IDE v8.90, XC8 Compiler

-In general files for working with LCD and for interacting with the peripherals of the board
+In general there are files for working with LCD and for interacting with the peripherals of the board

 The rest of the task is in main.с